PolyglotToolkit/.github/profile/README.md

 # PolyglotToolkit

-A mostly-coherent set of projects related free and open-source language learning software.
+A mostly-coherent set of projects all in the category of free and open-source language learning software.

 They may be written in any programming language and framework - whichever one makes sense for the project at hand.